ray-project/ray/rllib/README.rst

     env = ParrotEnv({"parrot_shriek_range": gym.spaces.Box(-3.0, 3.0, (1, ))})
     # Get the initial observation (some value between -10.0 and 10.0).
     obs, info = env.reset()
-    terminated = False
+    terminated = truncated = False
     total_reward = 0.0
     # Play one episode.
-    while not terminated:
+    while not terminated and not truncated:
         # Compute a single action, given the current observation
         # from the environment.
         action = algo.compute_single_action(obs)